Healthcare’s Next Revolution: Finding Success in the Medicare Shared Savings Program

 MSSP is an alternative payment model created following the passage of the Affordable Care Act (ACA) of 2010 and was revised in late 2018.
 The model rewards providers and hospitals for achieving quality metrics and lowering healthcare expenditures.
 Revisions to MSSP require ACOs to take on more financial risk earlier, potentially incurring fees if organizations don’t realize quality metrics and cost savings and indicating an important cultural shift that will help move the needle from FFS to VBC.

 By 2022, CMS estimates that 40 percent of all covered lives in the U.S. healthcare system will be part of either Medicare or Medicaid.
-With revisions to MSSP, Medicaid programs across the country are following suit and adopting similar payment methodolgies, asking hospitals and providers to take on more financial risk, improve the health of populations, and decrease healthcare costs.
+With revisions to MSSP, Medicaid programs across the country are following suit and adopting similar payment methodologies, asking hospitals and providers to take on more financial risk, improve the health of populations, and decrease healthcare costs.

 Success in the Medicare Shared Savings Program